🦺

 Kelly Nesbitt

-OT/L, CAPS, ECHM
+OTR/L, CAPS, ECHM

-I’m first generation by way of Ireland and Canada, with roots in Maine, the Pacific Northwest and Austin, Texas.
+I’m first generation by way of Ireland and Canada, with roots in Maine, the Pacific Northwest, and Austin, Texas.
 I’m also a lifelong artist and creative, so I’ve always been drawn to how spaces feel, function, and tell the story of the people living in them.

-I then oversaw and completed a private guest-suite home addition.
-Together, these projects became a home-share, sustainable living setup that supports my life and values, and they deepened my practical understanding of how homes can evolve over time.
+Over the past 18 years, I’ve remodeled two of my own homes and later managed new construction as my own general contractor - hiring and coordinating a timber-frame build for a double-decker tiny house that also serves as a backyard theater (see photos below).
+I also oversaw and completed a private guest-suite home addition.
+Together, these projects became a home-share, sustainable living setup that supports my values and deepened my practical understanding of how homes can evolve over time.

 In parallel, I’ve spent 25+ years as an Occupational Therapist, working across hospitals, rehabilitation centers, and home settings, with a focus on neurology, geriatrics, and complex care.
 That blend of clinical experience and real-world remodeling led me to found Adaptable Abodes.